NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/coupled.rst

     Bathymetry

 (3.3) Specify the initial conditions of the OpenFOAM model, including the still water level, the initial fluid velocity, and the fluid reference pressure [default, 0 Pa].
 If a velocity time history is desired as an inlet boundary condition, upload a CSV file containing the times and velocities desired at the inlet at those times.
-[E.G.]

 .. figure:: coupled/initialOF.png
     :align: center